htrajan/ht-drawsteel/Ancestries/Elf, High.md

 # Elf, High

 “Ajax has a kind of crude style, perhaps, but no taste.
 I have no objection to a villain, you understand.
 The world is a tale, but a tale is only as good as its villain.
-And Ajax is so … artless.
+And Ajax is so… artless.
 We deserve a better villain.”

 Children of the solar celestials created to tend their libraries and attend to the true elves as heralds, the high elves remember a better age, before the coming of [[Human|humans]] and war.
 A time when the celestials were still in the world, and all that mattered was art and beauty.

 In the millennia since their creators retired to Arcadia, the high elves built a civilization for themselves, primarily living in and among the fallen celestial sky cities.
-With no creators left to please, the elves continue as they did before—collecting lore and knowledge, worshiping art, and turning more inward and distrusting of outsiders with each generation.
+With no creators left to please, the elves continue as they did before-collecting lore and knowledge, worshiping art, and turning more inward and distrusting of outsiders with each generation.

 ## On High Elves